Come on year 1, lets show off what we can do!

 The year 1 team will be eagerly looking forward to seeing what you have been up to, we are adding resources to our page all the time, so give them a go, get your brain working and have some fun with a new learning approach!

 ***NOTE to Year 1- Please pass on this information to anyone you are in contact with or have contact details for from year 1.
 I have thoroughly enjoyed seeing you all safe and well and would love to get all of our amazing class of Year 1's to check in and share what you have been up to here.

-(Thank you to Imisi, Adrian, Alba, Cody, Mason, Nathaniel, Elvira and Charlie so far...)
+(Thank you to Imisi, Adrian, Alba, Cody, Mason, Nathaniel, Elvira, Charlie and Matthew so far...)